nikolaswise/nikolas.ws/content/bibliography/easterling/medium-design.md

 Context, a broad gestalt understanding, becomes the key to successfully navigating and manipulating the medium.
 The complex tangle of objects relationships and affordances create a map of the possible, one that's as broad as a colorspace and – lacking any defined set of instructions – just as open and possible.

-This way of thinking is shocking to me – it so clearly describes my own way of working that the recogniztion is deeply surprising.
+This way of thinking is shocking to me – it so clearly describes my own way of working that the recognition is deeply surprising.
 Familiar and new – it's interesting to see my own way of thinking described in such a clear way.

 > Turning the sound down on those declarations, it is also easier to detect the difference between what an organization is saying and what it is doing, and how organizations decouple their messages and ideologies from their real activities, underlying motivations, and structuring logics.

-Meaning is creted and devined by comprehending or being receptive to the whole.
+Meaning is created and divined by comprehending or being receptive to the whole.
 Everything – and everything connections between – becomes semantic.
 Language and marked declarations of meaning are quite possible unreliable narrators of this type of experience.

 > The disposition of any organization makes some things possible and some things impossible.